gazebosim/docs/tutorials/Moving_robot/moving_robot.md

 # Moving the robot

 In this tutorial we will learn how to move our robot.
-We will use the robot we built in [Build your own robot](../SDF/car_demo.md) tutorial.
+We will use the robot we built in the [Build your own robot](../SDF/car_demo.md) tutorial.
 You can download the robot from [here](../SDF/car_demo.sdf).
 You can also find the finished world of this tutorial [here](move_robot.sdf).

 ## What is a plugin

 To make our robot move we will use the `diff_drive` plugin.
 But before doing so let's answer the question "What is a plugin".
 A plugin is a chunk of code that is compiled as a shared library and inserted into the simulation.
-Plugins make us control many aspects of the simulation like world, models and etc.
+Plugins make us control many aspects of the simulation like world, models etc.

 ### Diff_drive plugin